GreenArrow Email Software Documentation

 For the sake of brevity, this document:

-• Refers to CentOS, Red Hat Enterprise Linux, Scientific Linux, AlmaLinux, and Rocky Linux collectively as “CentOS”.
+• Refers to CentOS, Red Hat Enterprise Linux, Scientific Linux, AlmaLinux, Rocky Linux, and Amazon Linux collectively as “CentOS”.

 • Refers to Ubuntu and Debian collectively as “Debian”.